sgenoud/replicad/packages/replicad-docs/docs/tutorial-making-a-watering-can/creating-the-shapes.md

 ### Creation of a cylinder

-We have two different approach we could take to create a cylinder:
+We have two different approaches we could take to create a cylinder:

 - draw a circle and extrude it
 - creating the cylinder with a direct function

 #### Extrusion

-To create a cylinder we can draw a circle, sketch in 3D space and then a extrude it.
+To create a cylinder we can draw a circle, sketch it in 3D space, and then a extrude it.

 ```js withWorkbench